jbqueru/mbmini25/README.md

 Also, all of the code in this project is provided under a free and open source license, in a non-commercial manner.
 It is developed, maintained, and distributed openly.
-As of September 2024, no price has been charged for any of the code in this project, nor have any donations been accepted in connection with this project.
+As of December 2024, no price has been charged for any of the code in this project, nor have any donations been accepted in connection with this project.
 The author has no intention of charging a